Limulo/website-restyle2016/sound.md

 <!-- sezioni TAGS -->

 ## Tools & techniques
 This list is dedicated to sound and sound designing tools and techniques.
-We will talk abount Pure Data, Praat, FMOD, Wwise, Ableton, and more...
+We will talk about Pure Data, Praat, FMOD, Wwise, Ableton, and more...

 {% for post in site.posts%}